-LIPMAN ARCHITCTS' proposal was selected from among 118 applications.
+LIPMAN ARCHITECTS' proposal was selected from among 118 applications.
 The team is composed of Dmitry Limpan, Angelina Yashkevich and Maria Oganian.

 This design absorbs sound, allows air to pass through and refracts light.
 When the interior lighting is on, an unusual play of light is created in the pavilion thanks to the convex surface of the bottles.

 "When we started work on the competition proposal we decided that our concept should be eco-friendly and that we should use recycled materials in the design of the pavilion," said Dmitry Lipman, founder of LIPMAN ARCHITECTS.